adrhill/JupyterPlutoConverter.jl/README.md

 Another Jupyter notebook to Pluto converter.

-By using Pluto's `Notebook` and `Cell` structs, the core functionality of this package is around 30 lines of code.
+By using Pluto's `Notebook` and `Cell` structs, the core functionality of this package is implemented in around 30 lines of code.

 ## Installation
 This package isn't registered.
 To install it, open the Julia REPL and run: